-Rapid technological developments have given tons of opportunities of exploration and become potential sources of efficiency for businesses.
-However, these technologies have also come with unprecedented threats such as cyber crime, cyber terror, and cyber war.
+Rapid technological developments have given tons of opportunities for exploration and become potential sources of efficiency for businesses.
+However, these technologies have also come with threats such as cybercrime, cyber terror, and cyberwar.
 The increasing number of digital applications and data networks has provided opportunities for such exploitation.
-Thus, business owners must pay special attention to protecting their data, programs, computers, and networks.
-The attempt to protect these confidential information and valuable assets of businesses is called cyber security.
+Thus, business owners must pay particular attention to protecting data, programs, computers, and systems.
+The attempt to protect this confidential information and valuable assets of businesses is called cyber security.

-In different businesses, cyber security definition varies depending on how each of them translates their needs of digital protection in the cyberspace.
-In general, cyber security refers to data, programs, computers, and networks protection from unauthorized access, change, or destruction in cyberspace.
-Cyber security is a critical issue for all businesses, and in information technology-based businesses, cyber security is a great investment.
+In different businesses, cyber security definition varies depending on how each of them translates their needs of digital protection in cyberspace.
+In general, it refers to data, programs, computers, and network protection from unauthorized access, change, or destruction in cyberspace.
+Cyber security is a critical issue for all businesses, and in information technology-based businesses, it is a significant investment.

 Why Is It Important for Businesses?

-The importance of cyber security is specially increasing considering that cyberspace is unregulated, and cyber crime is now getting simpler and cheaper to commit.
-Fortinet 2013 Cybercrime Report found that to make an effective botnet, one only need as little as $700 for execution.
-Botnet is a network of private computers infected with malware (malicious software) and controlled by an unauthorized person at a distance.
+The importance of cyber security for businesses is especially increasing considering that cyberspace has weak regulations.
+Also, cybercrime is now getting more straightforward and cheaper to commit.
+Fortinet 2013 Cybercrime Report found that to make an active botnet, one only need as little as $700 for execution.
+The botnet is a network of private computers with malware (malicious software).
+Obviously, an unauthorised person controls it at a distance.
 Today, it is relatively easy to buy hacking software to establish botnet or to commit other forms of crime, complete with customer support.

-Cyber criminals are indiscriminate.
+Cybercriminals are indiscriminate.
 They send attacks to businesses that have a weakness in the system and exploit it.
-Even, a strong technology company like Microsoft still becomes a target of an ever-growing list of known threats, viruses, and bugs.
-The list of the threats, viruses, and bugs is later published by Microsoft in its monthly bulletin.
+Even, a reliable technology company like Microsoft still becomes a target of an ever-growing list of known threats, viruses, and bugs.
+Microsoft publishes the list of the risks, viruses, and bugs in its monthly bulletin.

-Cyber security is surely a great investment for all businesses.
-A cyber security posture must be proportional to the cyber attacks faced by each business, and established based on the results of an attack assessment.
-Businesses must use a fully structured approach to attaining not only cyber security but also cyber resilience.
-Thus, it is suggested that businesses have the support of internal departments, especially IT.
-Or, they can engage with an IT support service.
+Cyber security for businesses in Singapore is undoubtedly an excellent investment.
+A good measure must be proportional to the cyber attacks to gauge its strength.
+Businesses must use a fully systematic approach to attaining not only cyber security but also cyber resilience.
+Thus, businesses must have the support of internal departments, especially IT.
+Or, they can engage with a Singapore cyber risk management expert.